Technical Note 2279

 Windows Server 2008 manages desktop heap dynamically.
 Testing at Attachmate confirms that desktop heap allocation is not likely to be the limiting factor in the number of connections that can be made to the Reflection for Secure IT server when running under Windows Server 2008.

 To avoid exhausting the memory available for desktop heaps, you can use the "Maximum number of connections" setting (on the General pane) to limit the number of possible connections.
-By default “Maximum number of connections” is set to 60.
+By default “Maximum number of connections” is set to 60 in version 8.1 and earlier.

 If you are running scripts using the Reflection for Secure IT ssh, sftp, or scp command line utilities, you may be able to resolve desktop heap issues by enabling connection reuse.